allisonburtch/Critical-Theory-of-Technology/syllabus.md

 		- "[Bitcoin is the offshore tax haven of the future](http://www.dailydot.com/business/bitcoin-offshore-tax-haven/)," Aaron Sankin

 ## Week 4 - Utopias and Sci Fi
+Ursula K Le Guin writes that science fiction is descriptive, not predictive.
+And it is in these extrapolations on the present that we are able to see reality with greater clarity.
+The readings this week explore stories of humanity and utopias, in their various forms.
 * Friday, October 31st, 1pm
 * Readings - This is a lot, so read what you like -  and if you don't like it, figure out why and then skip it.
 	* Anne McCaffery - "The Ship Who Sang"